Anreol/TurboEdition/Builds/Package/README.md

 * Beedl and Squid users rejoice, as now there's more use to this item than just being Captain*

+- Blood Economy
+	- Removed money on low hp bonus and money on DoT.
+	- Now discounts interactables that are too expensive for you to afford.
+	- Take 35% of your maximum combined hp as damage to decrease an interacteable's cost by 2$, which increases over time.
+		- Psst, you only need 12 stacks of this item for small chests to be essentially free.
+	- It will also afflict bleed for 3 seconds, if you are above 25% hp.
+	- The initial hit won't kill you, but the bleed can, don't get too cocky.

+* Another balance change as Hopoo is introducing Roll of Pennies with DLC, which is a common item.*

 - Fan of Blades
 	- Removed acceleration over lifetime as it was too awkward to use.
 	- Damage now bypasses armor.

+- Magnetic Belt
+	- Initial duplication chance 1% -> 5%
+	- Stack duplication chance 0.05% -> 1%

+* If you are stacking this item past the first few stacks it's for a reason.
+This should give players a boost in packs they are lacking because they might have sacrificed them for these*

 - Voice Modulator
 	- Inital radius 10m -> 16m
 	- Stack radius 3.5m -> 5m
 	- Middle-sized enemies (golems and similar) now have a chance to be afflicted.

+* Item fell off late game when there's a ton of bruisers and golems spawning, so this should address that*

 - Nanomachines
 	- Buff now increases your damage by 25%, based on your base damage (so not much, but heavy hitters like Loader, Sniper, and Railgunner should get a noticeable boost).